errorundefined/eu-kirby-social-metatags/README.md

 It scope somewhat differs from [@stephanbogner's](https://github.com/stephanbogner) approach in [Link Preview for Social Networks from Kirbytext](https://github.com/stephanbogner/Link-Preview-for-Social-Networks-from-Kirbytext) because it tries to mostly auto-generate everything form the site's settings.

 This is an early alpha version, there's a lot to do..
-If you want to help us improve it, please to so!
+If you want to help us improve it, please do so!

 ## Installation